Most Repeated GK/GS

 • Who administers the oath of the President of India? :- Chief Justice of India

-• Which States have Legislative Councils or bicameral legislature? :- Andhra Pradesh, Telangana, Uttar Pradesh, Bihar, Maharashtra, Karnataka.
+• Which States have Legislative Councils or bicameral legislature? :- (TUMBKA) Telangana, Uttar Pradesh, Maharashtra, Bihar, Karnataka, Andhra Pradesh

 • The Chief Minister is appointed by :- Governor